 For example; a cover as a street dealer from New York may look like a street dealer from London but will distinctly speak differently in all vocal facets including words, all the while speaking the same language.

 Start with a cover concept that you think would suit you visually and narratively then work outward towards a basic and easy to remember cover story.

 The key is to have a boring story.
 Something easy for you to remember but easy for people to forget.

 You must visualize a way to have yourself embedded in the target environment in a plausible but forgettable way.
 A cover story is for when you have to interact with people, however, ideally the goal is to not be talked to in the first place – if not mission critical.

 Establishing a cover story should be kept as simple as possible with vague details drawn from your own experiences and within the boundaries of your own knowledge (if prior research wasn’t done) to keep interactions natural and fluid.

 With deception, people mistakenly offer up more details than necessary, weakening their stance.

 The same should be avoided with cover stories.
 Say only what needs to be said and only elaborate when necessary.
 A boring lie is more convincing.

 The ‘Cover Story’ Directive

-The purpose of a cover is to get in and stay in to a place, group or organization, achieved by blending in.
+The purpose of a cover is to gain access to and operate within a place, group or organization.